Dell P2723QE review: A solid 4K USB-C hub monitor for home offices

 Two things jump out from the Dell P2723QE's specifications: resolution and connectivity.
 4K resolution is not unusual at this price, but it's still nice to see in a 27-inch monitor.
 This is also a USB-C hub monitor with up to 90 watts of Power Delivery and DisplayPort Alternate Mode.
 That's good news if you intend to connect a USB-C laptop.

-Don't let the $799 MSRP scare you.
+Don't let the A$691 MSRP scare you.
 Dell has a habit of setting a high MSRP and then immediately undercutting the price.
-The monitor is $584.99 on Dell's website.
-This position it between the Dell S2722QC, which has USB-C but no Ethernet and just 65 watts of power delivery, and the U2723QE, which is more expensive but supports a wider color gamut.
+This positions it between the Dell S2722QC, which has USB-C but no Ethernet and just 65 watts of power delivery, and the U2723QE, which is more expensive but supports a wider color gamut.

 Dell's recent productivity monitors go for a compact, slim-bezel design.
 There's only the slightest sliver of bezel along the top and sides and a small chin on the bottom.
 It's so small, apparently, that there's no room for a Dell logo, so that is moved to the stand.